 The Amherst Artisan Gallery also hosts a weekly market.
 The market hosts a variety of vendors selling food products and crafts.
 Once a month the market features a musical acts.

-On the weekends the gallery fetures a Cafe that is open for breakfast and lunch, serving up a variety of mouth watering classics.
+On the weekends the gallery features a Cafe that is open for breakfast and lunch, serving up a variety of mouth watering classics.
 Save your appetite and stop in for a bite before or after your shopping experience at the gallery.

 Coming soon! the ability to purchase work from the gallery in an online store.